-Hearing of the Senate Committee on Indian Affairs
+Field Hearing of the Senate Committee on Indian Affairs

-Setting New Foundations: Implementing the Infrastructure Investment and Jobs Act for Native Communities
+Investing in Native Communities: Transformative Opportunities in the Infrastructure Investment and Jobs Act

-May 4, 2022
+June 28, 2022

-Good afternoon Chairman Schatz, Vice Chairman Murkowski, and Members of the Committee.
-Thank you for the opportunity to provide an update on Indian Health Service (IHS) programs benefitting American Indian and Alaska Native communities under the Infrastructure Investment and Jobs Act (IIJA).
+Good morning Senator Smith and Members of the Committee.
+Thank you for the opportunity to provide another update on Indian Health Service (IHS) programs benefitting American Indian and Alaska Native communities under the Infrastructure Investment and Jobs Act (IIJA).